susulone/lengthConverter/README.md

 # lengthConverter
-Following @zaittworks YouTube tutorial on how to build an unit converter as a web application.
+Following zaittworks YouTube tutorial on how to build an unit converter as a web application.